joostkremers/pandoc-mode/README.md

-`pandoc-mode` is an Emacs mode for interacting with [Pandoc](http://johnmacfarlane.net/pandoc/). `pandoc-mode` is implemented as a minor mode that can be activated alongside the major mode for any of the supported input formats.
-It provides facilities to set the various options that pandoc accepts and to run pandoc on the input file.
+`pandoc-mode` is an Emacs mode for interacting with [Pandoc](http://johnmacfarlane.net/pandoc/). `pandoc-mode` is implemented as a minor mode that can be activated alongside the major mode for any of Pandoc's supported input formats.
+It provides facilities to set the various options that Pandoc accepts and to run Pandoc on the input file.

 The website for `pandoc-mode` is: